smartjourneymining/probabilistic_games/README.md

     These cells are currently commented out in the notebook.

 ## Complementary information
-We present complementary information omitted in the paper due to restrictions.
+We present complementary information omitted in the paper due to the page limit.

 ### Greps